desmos-labs/primer/phase-5/README.md

 Thanks to the latest Morpheus testnet (`morpheus-7000`), we've implemented the possibility for users of doing three new things:

 1. creating posts containing hashtags;
-2. tagging a person inside a post with a multimedia file;
+2. tagging a person inside a post with a media file;
 3. reporting a post.

 Inside Phase 5 you will be able to play with those features and earn some DSM by completing the following challenges: